Skip to main content

 Reserving Event Space

 Once your event has been approved, refer to the list below to determine the appropriate department on campus responsible for the space you are interested in reserving.
 Click on the link to find their event registration form.
-To reserve the space, you will need to submit the registration form along with your event approval certificate to the appropriate department.
-The approval certificate is located on your event's detail page in SLU Groups and can be reached by navigating to your club's page and clicking on the "events" tab.
+To reserve the space, you must submit the registration form along with your event approval certificate to the appropriate department.
+The approval certificate is on your event's detail page in SLU Groups and can be reached by navigating to your club's page and clicking on the "events" tab.

 Policies